Liveline: Slanderous airings

-2008 global financial crisis bank running government outrage controversy
+2008 financial crisis / bank running / government outrage controversy

-Liveline has been censured by the government for host Joe Duffy's repeated attempts to continually discuss the effects of the global financial crisis on Ireland.
+Liveline has been censured by the government for host Joe Duffy's repeated attempts to continually discuss the effects of the 2008 financial crisis on Ireland.
 This followed on from the outrage caused when Duffy was held responsible by Finance Minister, Brian Lenihan for inciting widespread public fear that Irish citizens were on the verge of losing their savings.
-Several callers freely spoke of their lack of confidence in the banking system, of how they had withdrawn their money from banks, some of which were identified, and were either carrying it around on their person, or considering keeping it "under the mattress", or burying it in their garden.
-Duffy inflamed the situation further by asking a woman what it felt like carrying over €70,000 "down the street" and a man how he would feel carrying his savings with him "on the bus" before opining that the banks would not be believed if they stated the system was working as normal.
-Lenihan personally rang Cathal Goan, the Director-General of RTÉ, on 18 September 2008 (the date of the show) to express his outrage at the sudden increase in potentially disastrous speculation following the show.
+During the 2008 financial crisis, several callers freely spoke of their lack of confidence in the banking system, of how they had withdrawn their money from banks, some of which were identified, and were either carrying it around on their person, or considering keeping it "under the mattress", or burying it in their garden.
+Duffy inflamed the situation further by asking a woman what it felt like carrying over €70,000 "down the street", and a man how he would feel carrying his savings with him "on the bus" before opining that the banks would not be believed if they stated the system was working as normal.
+Lenihan personally rang Cathal Goan, then the Director-General of RTÉ, on 18 September 2008 (the date of the show) to express his outrage at the sudden increase in potentially disastrous speculation following the show.

 Duffy and his Liveline production team were rebuked by RTÉ's management.
 A senior figure in Irish banking called the show "absolutely its single most destructive broadcast ever".
 RTÉ publicly defended Duffy and Liveline but behind the scenes was said to be deeply embarrassed, even permitting the Sunday newspapers to "castigate" Liveline.
-Duffy wished to return to the issue the following day, having prepared and even broadcast a promo piece, but was firmly ruled over by management who decided otherwise, "the damage having already been done".
+Duffy wished to return to the issue the following day, having prepared and even broadcast a promotional piece, but was firmly ruled over by management who decided otherwise, "the damage having already been done".
 The extent of the Finance Minister's concern first publicly emerged the following morning when he was interviewed by RTÉ's economics editor George Lee.
 In that interview, Lenihan insisted that deposits were not in any danger and said that people should not be going to banks to shift their deposit accounts "on the basis of unfounded allegations made on radio programmes".

 Gender bias

-One councillor voiced her outrage in October 2008 that an upcoming conference would feature 17 male speakers.
-No females were allowed to speak.
+One councillor voiced her outrage in October 2008 that an upcoming All-Island Public Consultation conference would feature 17 male speakers.
+No women were in the conference's line-up.

-Beauty contest

-In November 2008, Duffy devoted forty minutes of one edition of Liveline to the mechanics of a beauty competition.

 2022 broadcasts on transgender issues

-In June 2022, a number of episodes of Liveline including discussion of transgender issues were criticised by transgender rights activists, with Ailbhe Smyth accusing the programme of enabling "hate speech".
-After the episodes were aired, Dublin Pride announced that they would be terminating their media partnership with RTÉ, with a statement from the group saying they were "angered and disappointed" at the discussions held on the broadcasts and criticising "anti-trans rhetoric" on the programme.
+In June 2022, several consecutive episodes of Liveline were broadcast which focused on the discussion of transgender issues.
+The broadcasts were subsequently criticised by LGBTQ+ activists and others, with Ailbhe Smyth accusing the programme of enabling "hate speech", and RTE receiving nine formal complaints.
+After the episodes were aired, Dublin Pride announced that they would be terminating their media partnership with RTÉ, with a statement from the group saying they were "angered and disappointed" by the discussions held on the broadcasts, and criticising "anti-trans rhetoric" on the programme.